Location in Zoo

 Chiroptera means "hand-wing."

-Important pollinator and seed disperser because of their habit of spitting out fruit seeds and also through the ones that pass through their system.
+Flying foxes are important pollinator and seed disperser because of their habit of spitting out fruit seeds or passing through their digestive systems.